rewheaton/RazoriNgModel/README.md

 ## Walkthrough
 This walkthrough assumes you have already set up Angular on your page and just want to add RazoriNgModel to your app.
 For more info on Angular, click [here](http://angularjs.org/).

-1. Add 'razoring-model.js' to your page using [Bundling](http://www.asp.net/mvc/tutorials/mvc-4/bundling-and-minification) or script tag.
+1. Add `razoring-model.js` to your page using [Bundling](http://www.asp.net/mvc/tutorials/mvc-4/bundling-and-minification) or script tag.
-2. Add 'data-ng-model-name' to a container of the form.
+2. Add `data-ng-model-name` to a container of the form.
 The attribute value should be the name of your Model object.
 In the case of the demo, we use 'person':
 		<div data-ng-model-name="person">
     	@using (Html.BeginForm()) {
     	...
 		</div>
-3. Call 'setupRazoringModel();' before initializing Angular
+3. Call `setupRazoringModel();` before initializing Angular setupRazoringModel();
-		// Call setup method before initializing Angular: setupRazoringModel();

     	var razoriNgModelDemoApp = angular.module("RazoriNgModelDemo", []);
-4. Load the page and verify that all the form inputs have the correct 'ng-model' attribute.
-Remember, it's based of the 'name' attribute.
+4. Load the page and verify that all the form inputs have the correct `ng-model` attribute.
+Remember, it's based of the `name` attribute.